 Building lean body mass is no easy task: it requires time, effort, consistency and perseverance.
 While it is commonly known that protein intake is necessary to build muscle mass—and therefore, lean body mass—there are other best practices that aren’t as commonplace.
 More so, there is a lot of conflicting information out there keeping you from achieving your health goals.
 These are 7 tips that will help you stay focused and well-informed during the growth process:

 - High Protein Intake: This is a no-brainer.
 Everyone knows protein is needed, if not mandatory, to build muscle mass.
 Muscles need protein to grow.
 What isn’t so widely known is the proper amount of protein needed to sustain an active lifestyle geared towards building lean body mass.
 Simply put, you need to consume 1g of protein per pound of body weight.
-Read more about protein intake in How Much Protein Should I Eat and Why?.
+Read more about protein intake in How Much Protein Do I Need?.

 - Full-Body Workouts: Choose efficiency over effectiveness.
 As Men’s Journal puts it- “Why spend your time on an isolated exercise like a bicep curl or leg extension when you can get much more benefit from movements that pull in more of the body?”
 Try workout routines that include more than one muscle group, or that involve the biggest muscles.